litzinger/blueprints.eeaddon/README.md

 # Important
 This add-on is provided as is, without warranty or support.
 I will accept pull requests for fixes or features, however, I will not be actively developing for this add-on.
+For more information on this please see https://boldminded.com/news/blueprints-is-no-longer-for-sale

 # Requirements
 ExpressionEngine 2.5+